-So check out our full round up below, and if you need to keep your lawn looking good too, we recommend checking out our guides to the best best cordless lawn mower, best robot lawn mower and best petrol lawn mower to get the job done easily.
+And if you need to keep your lawn looking good too, we recommend checking out our guides to the best best cordless lawn mower, best small lawn mower, best robot lawn mower and best petrol lawn mower to get the job done easily.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-If you find that most leaf blowers are too heavy and ungainly to wield for minutes at a time you must try this one from Worx.
+If you find that most leaf blowers are too heavy and ungainly to wield for long periods of time, give this Worx a whirl.
 Aside from the fact it looks like a battle prop from Star Wars or even a rocket launcher, the LEAFJET is one of the lightest blowers around (just 1.7kgs) and it’s perfectly balanced, too, which makes it super easy to use without your arm falling off.

-Instead of breaking your back using a stupidly inadequate broom, rake, dustpan and brush, strap this baby on and blast everything into a pile of sorts, then remove the narrow blow tube, add the wide suction fitting which comes with wheels, pop the suction tube on, attach the admittedly small-ish 45-litre collection bag and watch the leaves disappear up the tube where they’re mulched into little bits and deposited into the bag for easy disposal.
+Instead of breaking your back using an inadequate broom, rake, dustpan and brush, strap this baby on and blast everything into a pile, then remove the narrow blow tube, add the wide suction fitting which comes with wheels, pop the suction tube on, attach the admittedly small-ish 45-litre collection bag and watch the leaves disappear up the tube where they’re mulched into little bits and deposited into the bag for easy disposal.

-This model runs on two 3.0Ah 18-volt batteries which need to be bought separately for a rather reasonable £100 (incidentally, ToolStation is currently offering a 59.98 deal (opens in new tab) on both batteries and the charger).
-At 4.7kgs, the Einhell is a weighty beast, mind, but wait till you feel the power of its blowing function.
+This model runs on two 3.0Ah 18-volt batteries which need to be bought separately.
+At 4.7kgs, the Einhell is a weighty beast, but wait till you feel the power of its blowing function.
 In normal mode it blows a decent gale like many leaf blowers on the market and there’s a speed control wheel, too, which makes it really easy to adjust the output for various scenarios.
 But turn the wheel to full speed and hit the Turbo switch and the force quite literally blows your arm back.
 I’ve tested many leaf blowers but this is one is far and away the most powerful.
 Einhell says its air speed is 130mph but it feels more like 250mph.